-Ocho Rios Bay Beach aka Turtle Beach is a pristine white sand beach right in the town of Ocho Rios; a quick walk away from the cruise port and a favourite for locals as well as visitors.
+If you’re looking for beaches, Ocho Rios has plenty to offer.
+The Ocho Rios Bay Beach, aka Turtle Beach, is a pristine white sand beach right in town, a quick walk away from the cruise port and a favourite for locals and visitors.
 Here, the water is calm and shallow enough for families to play.
 The amenities are well kept and include picnic spots, lounge chairs and some water sports.

-Bob Marley Nine Miles Tour in Ocho Rios
+Bob Marley Nine Mile Tour in Ocho Rios

-If you’re a fan of reggae icon Bob Marley and love cultural tours, consider joining a trip to Nine Mile in St. Ann where the music legend is buried.
-Bob Marley was born here and though you’ll miss out on visiting the museum in his honour in Kingston, Nine Mile offers up a similar treat.
+If you’re a fan of reggae icon Bob Marley and love cultural tours, consider joining a trip to Nine Mile in St. Ann, where the music legend was born, raised, and buried.
+Though you’ll miss out on visiting the museum in his honour in Kingston, Jamaica, Nine Mile still offers up a similar treat, with plenty to learn about the legendary singer.
 Plus, you’ll get a chance to see the final resting place of the singer and his mother.